15 amazing HTML examples

-Many of the best HTML examples makes for dynamic and engaging websites that push the boundaries of what's possible online.
-But while many of the best HTML sites can be captivating and entertaining, some are simply superbly usable due to their well-considered design.
+Many of the best HTML examples are dynamic and engaging websites that push the boundaries of what's possible in web design to captivate users.
+Others are simply superbly usable due to their well-considered UI design.
+The best website designs usually combine both of these elements.

-We've rounded up some of our favourite examples of the best HTML from the web.
-Whether you're using simple HTML or diving into WebGL and 3D CSS, you'll find something here to inspire you.
+We've rounded up some of our favourite examples of HTML from the web, and whether you're using simple HTML or diving into WebGL and 3D CSS, you'll find something here to inspire you.
 Also see our picks of CSS examples and CSS animations.

 The website for Unseen Studio was honoured with an Awwwards Site of the Month (SOTM) award in February 2023.
 The digital and motion studio created an engaging online experience to invite viewers to explore its portfolio.
 Moving the cursor around the home page shifts the screen view slightly.
 Pass it over the menu text, and lettering changes colors and shimmers.
 The music and the whole user interface is relaxing and soothing, while bold and sound and visual effects draw attention to core information.